 Utilising ‘trenchless’ technology

-To upgrade the sewer, we will use one of two trenchless technology technique.
-These allow us to reline the inside of the existing sewer with new plastic sleeving or pipe without having to dig it up, which has several benefits, including:
+To upgrade the sewer, we will use one of two trenchless technology techniques.
+These allow us to reline the inside of the existing sewer with new plastic sleeving or pipe without having to dig it up.

-- Ensuring that disruptions and inconveniences at street level are kept to a minimum, and residents and businesses don’t have to worry about open trenches on their doorsteps.
+- ensuring that disruptions and inconveniences at street level are kept to a minimum, and residents and businesses don’t have to worry about open trenches on their doorsteps

-- Allowing upgrade works to be completed more quickly and efficiently compared to traditional trenching methods.
+- allowing upgrade works to be completed more quickly and efficiently compared to traditional trenching methods

-- Ensuring the structural integrity of the sewer is maintained for decades to come.
+- ensuring the structural integrity of the sewer is maintained for decades to come.

 Access tracks to maintenance holes

-Access tracks for construction vehicles and machinery need to be created to safely and efficiently get to the maintenance holes to complete the works.
+To complete the works, we must create access tracks for construction vehicles and machinery so they can safely and efficiently get to the maintenance holes.
 This may require earthworks in some areas due to the landscape.

-Some access tracks will remain in place to enable ongoing maintenance activities to be performed safely into the future.
+Some access tracks will remain in place to enable ongoing maintenance activities to be performed safely.
 All temporary access tracks will be reinstated and planted over with grasses.

 Construction impacts